Jendeuk/idg1100-practical-exam/README.md

 In order to serve the generated HTML files, a Nginx server has to be properly set up.
 The followed nginx configuration file follows the Debian/Ubuntu conventions and is automatically set up and copied over to the system when running the deployment script.

 ### 6. The crontab entries script (crontab.sh)
 The news website has to be scraped every 6 hours, and to achieve this crontab is used.
-This script sets up the crontab for just that.
+This script sets up the 2 cron jobs for just that (the first one for scraping and the second for update repo).
+This script will only work if the user has successfully setup git and added the remote repository link at `/var/www/html/`.

 ### 7. The deployment script (deployment.sh)
-The deployment script configures a blank installation with all that is necessary for thep roject to work.
+The deployment script configures a blank installation with all that is necessary for the project to work.
 Things it'll take care of are the following:
 - Installing dependencies
 - Fetches the git repository from GitHub
 - Placing all scripts in the right directory